andrewGhazi/malacoda/cran-comments.md

   Compilation used the following non-portable flag(s):
     ‘-march=native’

-The compilation flag -march=native is recommended by the RStan team as part of our Stan installation.
-We have tried leaving off this flag and it doesn't seem to cause any problems, so we don't think users without this flag will have issues.
+The -march=native flag is recommended by the RStan team as part of our Stan installation.
+We have tried leaving off this flag and it doesn't seem to cause any problems, so we don't think its absence will cause issues.

 * on Ubuntu Linux 16.04 LTS, R-release, GCC: checking compilation flags used ...
 NOTE Compilation used the following non-portable flag(s):
     ‘-Wdate-time’ ‘-Werror=format-security’ ‘-Wformat’

 Again, these compilation flags seem to be associated with how RStan is installed and don't cause problems when not present.